Skip to main content

 Why is the one-way operation being implemented?

-Making Warwick Way and Churton Street one-way provides an opportunity to widen footways which in turn allows for improved pedestrian accessibility and the potential for outdoor dining.
+Making Warwick Way and Churton Street one-way provides an opportunity to widen footways.
+This will help to improve pedestrian accessibility, potential outdoor dining and increase greening.

 What purpose does the footway widening serve?

-Footway widening allows for improved pedestrian movements and provides space for outdoor dining.
+Widening footways improves movement for pedestrians and offers space for outdoor dining.
 At junctions or where pedestrians tend to cross the carriageway, the widening provides better visibility for pedestrians and reduces the crossing distance.
-This enhances permeability between different sides of the road, creating a pedestrian friendly environment for people to walk, shop and dine.
+This makes it easier to move between different sides of the road, creating a pedestrian friendly environment for people to walk, shop and dine.

-• Enable provision of inset parking and loading bays, thereby protecting parked vehicles and free vehicle movement along the carriageway
+• enable provision of raised parking and loading bays, thereby protecting parked vehicles and enhancing vehicle movement along the carriageway

-• Provide space for tree planting, and other infrastructure such as cycle parking
+• provide space for tree planting, and other infrastructures such as cycle parking

 What alfresco dining will be provided and what happens to the existing alfresco dining?